XuLAB-MedAI/XuLAB-MedAI.github.io/_posts/2024-01-01-Qlab-start.md

 ---
-title: The Li Lab officially launches!
+title: The Xu Lab officially launches!
-author: qin-li
+author: Hongming Xu
-tags: biology, medicine
+tags:
+  - Computer Vision
+  - Computational Pathology
+  - Big Data
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+If you are interested in our works, please feel free to communicate with us!